marcogdepinto/Pneumothorax/README.md

 `1.2.276.0.7230010.3.1.4.8323329.1034.1517875166.8504,-1`

+# How does this software work

 Running `examplefile.py`` it will be possible to review the example of a file structure we are working on.

-The output will be as follows (using the same file I used):
+The output will be the following (using the same file I used):

 `(0008, 0005) Specific Character Set              CS: 'ISO_IR 100'
 (0008, 0016) SOP Class UID                       UI: Secondary Capture Image Storage